Louisli0515/Investment-banking-Financial-analysis-and-Valuation-Coursera/README.md

 #### Differences 1 of 3

-* Public comps are based on a current trading price nad current financial results.
+* Public comps are based on a current trading price and current financial results.
 * Transaction comps are based on an acquisition price when the deal was announced and on financial information at the time of transaction, so transaction comps are "historical".
 * Transaction comps tend to focus more on historical(latest twelve month) multiples while public comparables provide historical and projected multiples.